wp-plugins/import-to-photo-gallery-from-nextgen-gallery/readme.txt

 == Description ==

-NextGen Gallery Import to Photo Gallery  is an easy setup addon for importing photos and related data from NextGen Gallery to Photo Gallery.
+NextGen Import to Photo Gallery is an easy setup addon for importing photos and related data from NextGen plugin to Photo Gallery.
+NextGen Import to PG add-on allows importing not only NextGen galleries and albums but also related data.
+This include NextGen photo tags and comments.
+This means that you can import individual or specific album from NextGen or choose to import all NextGen albums and galleries.
-The add-on allows importing not only the galleries and albums but also tags and comments.The imported data gets stored in Photo Gallery format, so the galleries and albums can be further modified and changed based on Photo Gallery options.
+The imported data gets switched from NextGen logic to Photo Gallery, so the galleries and albums can be further modified and changed based on Photo Gallery options.
-Both NextGen and Photo Gallery plugins should be installed and activated within the site in order to use the add-on.
-To use the add-on you should install it as a standard plugin.
-Go to Plugins>Add New>Upload.
-Select the add-on and press Upload.
-Then activate the add-on.

 == Installation ==
 Both NextGen and Photo Gallery plugins should be installed and activated within the site in order to use the add-on.

-To use the add-on you should install it as a standard plugin.
+To use the NextGen Import to PG add-on you should install it as a standard plugin.
 Go to Plugins>Add New>Upload.
 Select the add-on and press Upload.
 Then activate the add-on.

 == Changelog ==